centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The ns-live component comprises a loading icon, a helpful message and a subtle animation.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-lockup

+> Lockups are a promotional component that signpost to a product or service, highlighting key messages.

+We use lockups to engage customers, in particular to promote a key product or service.
+The more relevant and contextual the content is for intended customers, the better.